Background pattern

 • hair loss;

-• appearance or worsening of scaly skin rash (psoriasis); scaly skin rash similar to psoriasis.
+• appearance or worsening of scaly skin rash (psoriasis); psoriasis-like rash.

 Reporting of side effects

-Do not use this medication after the expiration date that appears on the blister pack and the box after CAD.
-The expiration date is the last day of the month indicated.
+Do not use this medicine after the expiry date which is stated on the blister and the carton after EXP.
+The expiry date is the last day of the month stated.

-Store below 30°C. Store in the original packaging to protect it from moisture.
+Store below 30°C. Store in the original packaging to protect from moisture.

-Store below 25°C. Store in the original packaging to protect it from moisture.
+Store below 25°C. Store in the original packaging to protect from moisture.

 Composition of Bisoprolol Zentiva